pchemguy/spec-kit/templates/commands/checklist.md

 - If many low-impact edge cases, combine into one item, e.g.:
     "Are edge cases X, Y, Z addressed in requirements?"

+### 7. Reporting

+In addition to generating a checklist, return prompt output:

+- full checklist file path, indicating whether the run created a new checklist file or appended to an existing one
+- number of created checklist items
+- summary
+    - Focus areas selected
+    - Depth level
+    - Actor/timing
+    - Any explicit user-specified must-have items incorporated

 ---